AumPauskar/blog/content/posts/dotnet/backend-cs.md

 ```csharp
 var builder = WebApplication.CreateBuilder(args);
 ```
-- **Explanation**: This line creates a new instance of a `WebApplicationBuilder`.
+- Explanation: This line creates a new instance of a `WebApplicationBuilder`.
 The `CreateBuilder` method initializes the builder with the command-line arguments passed to the application (`args`).
 This builder is used to configure services and middleware for the application.

 ```csharp
 builder.Services.AddEndpointsApiExplorer();
 ```
-- **Explanation**: This line adds the **Endpoints API Explorer** service to the application's service collection.
+- Explanation: This line adds the **Endpoints API Explorer** service to the application's service collection.
 This service is used to discover and document the API endpoints in your application.
 It helps in generating metadata about the endpoints, which can be useful for tools like Swagger.

 ```csharp
 builder.Services.AddSwaggerGen();
 ```
-- **Explanation**: This line adds the **Swagger generator** to the service collection.
+- Explanation: This line adds the **Swagger generator** to the service collection.
 Swagger is a tool that helps document and test APIs.
 By adding this service, you enable the generation of Swagger documentation for your API endpoints, which can be accessed via a web interface.

 ```csharp
 var app = builder.Build();
 ```
-- **Explanation**: This line builds the `WebApplication` instance using the configured builder.
+- Explanation: This line builds the `WebApplication` instance using the configured builder.
 At this point, the application is ready to be configured with middleware and endpoints.

 ```csharp
 if (app.Environment.IsDevelopment())
 ```
-- **Explanation**: This line checks if the application is running in the **Development** environment.
+- Explanation: This line checks if the application is running in the **Development** environment.
 The `IsDevelopment()` method is part of the `IHostEnvironment` interface, which provides information about the hosting environment.

 ```csharp
 {